TheDye/Yaklass-solver/README.md

 ## 📖 About

-This bot is a sophisticated automation tool designed to help with online tests.
-Instead of relying on a single AI source, it queries **multiple LLMs in parallel** (via Perplexity and Groq), compares their answers using similarity matching, and votes on the best response.
+This bot is designed to help with online tests.
+Instead of relying on a single AI source, it queries **multiple LLMs in parallel** (via Perplexity and Groq **you can add yourself**), compares their answers using similarity matching, and votes on the best response.
 It then interacts directly with the browser to type or select the correct answer automatically.

 ## ✨ Features